InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Architecture of Prior-net

-Although Prior-net is helpful for the MAR task, the previous InDuDoNet simply builds Prior-net upon the off-the-shelf U-shape network structure, which results in a relatively weak interpretability.
+Although Prior-net is helpful for the MAR task, the previous InDuDoNet simply builds Prior-net upon the off-the-shelf U-shape network structure, which results in a relatively weak interpretability and does not fully consider the prior knowledge underlying the MAR task.
 Such a design leads to the difficulty for network module analysis and further performance improvement.
-Inspired by traditional MAR methods~\citep{meyer2010normalized}, we propose a novel interpretable Prior-net.
+Inspired by traditional MAR methods~\citep{meyer2010normalized}, we propose a novel knowledge-driven Prior-net.
 Concretely, the previous method~\citep{meyer2010normalized} adopted the thresholding-based hand-crafted design to segment the metal-corrupted CT image $X_{ma}$ and then captured the prior image $\widetilde{X}$ for CT reconstruction.
 The captured prior image $\widetilde{X}$ benefits the metal artifact reduction, since it takes the prior-knowledge, \emph{i.e.,} CT values among different tissues (\emph{e.g.}, low-density tissues and bones) are obviously different, into consideration.
 However, the generation process has a limitation---the thresholding-based segmentation strategy is sensitive to CT values.

-To deal with the drawback, the proposed Prior-net first utilizes the thresholding-based clustering operator ~\citep{meyer2010normalized} to generate a coarse prior image $\widetilde{X}_{c}$, as shown in Fig.~\ref{figwnet}.
-Then, it refines $\widetilde{X}_{c}$ with a pixel-wise mask generated by a shallow WNet, only containing three convolutional layers, which results in a fine prior image $\widetilde{X}$ for the subsequent MAR task.
-Clearly, this design is easy to be understood: 1) the prior knowledge helps the coarse estimation; 2) the shallow CNNs executes a more flexible adjustment.
-Besides, the role of network module involved in the new Prior-net can be easily evaluated (see Sec.~\ref{sec:abla}).